RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1921/Quickstart/README.md

 />

 2. The [Basic Sample Code for RAK1921](https://github.com/RAKWireless/WisBlock/tree/master/examples/common/IO/RAK1921_OLED_SSD1306) will work on all WisBlock Core.
-You can open the the example codes depending on your WisBlock Core, as shown in Figures 6 to 8.
+You can open the example codes depending on your WisBlock Core, as shown in **Figure 6** to **Figure 8**.

 <rk-img
   src="/assets/images/wisblock/rak1921/quickstart/rak4631-rak1921.png"